applicaster/latam-product-documentation/JW_search/README.md

 # Contact Third Party
-[Click Here](https://www.jwplayer.com/) to learn more about Cheartbeat.
+[Click Here](https://www.jwplayer.com/) to learn more about JW Platform.